 Summer is here and the sun is hot and bright.
 Even though we should be wearing sunscreen every day of the year, it’s so important to make sure you’re extra protected during these long days when the sun is at its strongest.

 According to dermatologists, sunscreen is a step that you should never skip.
 Sunscreen is a tool that helps in fighting against skin cancer, including melanoma, the deadliest form of skin cancer.
 It protects you from the sun’s powerful UV rays that can create painful sunburns, premature signs of aging, such as dark spots and wrinkles.

 1 in 5 Americans will develop skin cancer in their lifetime.

 Pro tip: ALWAYS READ THE LABEL

-- “Water Resistant” – A water resistance sunscreens does not mean they are waterproof or sweatproof.
-Sunscreens that are water resistant must have a claim on the label showing how long it last for.
+- “Water Resistant” – A water resistance sunscreens does not mean they are waterproof or sweat proof.
+Sunscreens that are water-resistant must have a claim on the label showing how long it lasts for.
 For best results, reapply sunscreen at least every 2 hours.
 If you’re constantly sweating or getting in and out of the pool, towel drying yourself off, sunscreen should be applied even more often.